Amaan-Alam/3-statement-Financial-Model-Asian-Paints-/README.md

 # Disclaimer

-*Disclaimer: This model is prepared for educational and analytical purposes only.
+*This model is prepared for educational and analytical purposes only.
 It does not constitute investment advice, a recommendation, or a solicitation to buy or sell any security.
 All projections are based on subjective assumptions and may differ materially from actual outcomes*